 Important Notice Regarding Real ID Act Requirements for Entry to Federal Facilities

-As of October 10, 2018, all states and territories are either compliant with the Real ID act or have extensions until 2019.
-The extension dates vary, ranging from January to October, so please check your state.
-Compliance status may affect TSA checkpoints or entry to Federal facilities including the Denver Federal Center - home of the CRC.
+As of April 30, 2021, all states and territories are issuing IDs that are compliant with the Real ID act.
+A compliant ID must be presented at TSA checkpoints or for entry to Federal facilities including the Denver Federal Center - home of the CRC.
 PLEASE NOTE THAT EVEN IF YOUR STATE IS LISTED AS COMPLIANT, IF YOU HAVE AN OLDER LICENSE THAT DOES NOT MEET THE REAL ID ACT CRITERIA, YOU MAY HAVE DIFFICULTY ENTERING THE DENVER FEDERAL CENTER.
+Full enforcement of REAL ID begins May 3, 2023, travelers without a compliant or enhanced ID (or other acceptable ID) will not be allowed to fly.
 The Real ID Act was passed by Congress in 2005, based on recommendations from the 9/11 Commission.
-Please check the DHS website for the latest information on the compliance status of your state.
-If your ID was issued by a non-compliant or recently compliant state / territory, you might consider acquiring an alternative ID such as a U.S. Passport or U.S. Passport card.
+Please check the DHS website for the latest information on the compliance status of your state and how to tell if your ID qualifies.
+If your ID is not compliant, you might consider acquiring an alternative ID such as a U.S. Passport or U.S. Passport card.
 More information about the REAL ID Act of 2005, and Secure Driver’s Licenses can be found on this page from the Department of Homeland Security:

 The CRC apologizes for any inconvenience to our visitors.